Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Conclusion

 \section{Conclusion}

 In this work, we have studied downlink scheduling problem over Markovian evolving ON/OFF fading channels and imperfect instantaneous channel state information.
 The scheduling decisions are made based on the single-bit ARQ-type feedback and the channel memory inherent in the Markovian channels.
-We propose a throughput-optimal policy that operates over time frames and appropriately truncated belief state space.
+We propose a throughput-optimal policy that operates over time frames.
 In the proposed policy, the importance of scheduling a user is measured by a simple multiplication of the queue length and Whittle's index value.
-Based on this key observation, we develop an index-based policy that is not only throughput-optimal, but also has low-complexity per frame in the network size and the truncation level of the belief state space.
+Because of this property, the proposed policy has low-complexity per frame in the network size and the truncation level of the belief state space.
 Most notably, our policy does not suffer from the curse of dimensionality that is observed in earlier works in this context.
-We further identified a closed form relationship between the size of the state space truncation and the achievable throughput region, which is important in the practical implementation of our low-complexity solution.
+Numerical evaluations show that significant throughput performance gains can be achieved by exploiting the channel memory, via the frame-based low-complexity queue-based index policy with moderate frame size.
+Future directions include considering larger state space model, and considering feedback mechanisms that collects CSI from unscheduled users, as well as more stringent instantaneous scheduling constraints.
+Another open direction is to consider adaptive power allocation with hybrid ARQ protocols (e.g., \cite{Green_HARQ}), where the index value not only implies the attractiveness of scheduling a user, but also guides the power allocation across time.

 \appendices